 • Salami – will last up to two weeks – slice as needed [1,100kJ per 100g]

-• Canned seafood – like tuna, [650kJ per packet/tin] – even better if you can get it in a foil packet
+• Canned seafood – like tuna, [650kJ per packet/tin] – even better if you can get it in a foil packet as less packaging weight.

-Dinner113039-NON00-Front You can purchase dehydrated meals, which are quick and convenient, or cook your own meals using a few basic ingredients.
+You can purchase dehydrated meals, which are quick and convenient, or cook your own meals using a few basic ingredients.

-• There are many dehydrated meal options from companies including Back Country, Outdoor Gourmet Company and Go Native, from tandoori chicken (one of my favourites) to cheesecake or brownie pudding.
+• There are many dehydrated meal options from companies including Back Country, Outdoor Gourmet Company and Go Native, from tandoori chicken (one of my favourites) to cheesecake and brownie pudding.
 Most of them require that you add boiling water and wait 10-15 minutes, and the pouches are designed so you can eat straight out of them.
 [Main meals have around 1,600kJ per single serve.]

 • For fussy kids, try one of the many “instant noodle” cups, which are light but can be a bit bulky.
 [1400kJ per serving]